 When considering a corporate philanthropy program, identify what kinds of philanthropic pursuits best match the existing corporate culture of your business.

 Creating a scholarship will often inspire a ripple effect.
-You will empower a person in your community, who will go on to further improve the world with the knowledge and experience they gain in school.
+You will empower a person in your community, who will, ideally, go on to further improve the world with the knowledge and experience they gain in school.
 Scholarship qualifications can be catered to select a recipient that fits your corporate values.
 The actual process is pretty straightforward.
-With the right tools: design a digital application form, assemble a committee to review qualified applicants and award available resources.
+With the right tools: design a digital application form, assemble a committee to review qualified applicants, and award allocated resources.

 A way to ease into this process is to work with an application management software that allows you to design basic aspects of your scholarship program online.
-Immediately, you’ve got something readily available for those seeking opportunities online.
-Certainly, you can design and collect paper applications yourself, but the time and energy involved will cost you valuable resources.
+Certainly, you can design and collect paper applications yourself, but the time and energy involved will likely cost you valuable resources.

 Businesses are inherently good at promoting their mission and making money.
 Starting a fundraising campaign allows you to give back in a way that leverages this skill.
 From here you can empower organizations who are already making a difference by giving them the funds.
 This allows you to give back without stretching the focus of your organization too thin.

-Fundraising is often conducted at events.
-This can be done via walkathons, charity auctions, golf tournaments, and many other gatherings.
+Although crowdfunding opportunities can be beneficial, fundraising is often conducted at events.
+This can be done via walkathons, charity auctions, golf tournaments, and many other types of gatherings.
 While events are often fun, it is important to remind participants why they are there.
-There are also crowdfunding opportunities that can be beneficial.
-Fundraising is fun and also a great way to help the cause you’ve chosen.
+Fundraising is enjoyable and also a great way to help the cause you’ve chosen.

 Creating something physical in the community is a long-lasting and very visible way to give back to the community.